arturisto/myBlog/README.md

 **Quill**

 1. Quill Editor - option to change RTL and LTR typing
-2. Clear editor sends request to server to clear the temp image upload folder
+2. Clear editor sends request to server to clear the temp image

-**AWS fixes**
+**AWS**

 1. AWS - make the bucket private

 2. Image Upload - Upon fail make another 2-3 attempts of uploading

    1. Check error types for different responses
 2. image upload failed, show error in a console on user screen

+**Content Management System**

+1. Add filters by date to table
+2. Add pagination(10 items per page)
+3. More secure way of authentication